Lawyer Limelight: Sam Maduegbuna

 Since the mid-1990s, I have worked on a diverse array of pro bono matters, ranging from landmark workplace drug testing litigation, such as in the Drake case, to vindication of employee disability rights in both public and private sector employment.

-SM: I love to travel and visit museums, attend art exhibitions.
-The most fun I have is in collecting and appreciating art – particularly contemporary African art.
+SM: True to my heritage as a descendant of Nigerian Anglican reverends, I love singing hymns.
+As a teenager, I was a chorister in the Anglican Church.
+I also get great enjoyment out of collecting and appreciating art – particularly contemporary African art.
 I find joy in identifying and patronizing African artists, some of whom end up becoming international stars.
 Interior decorating using art is something that is also a source of much fun for me.

 LD: Do you have a favorite book or movie about the justice system?